dfki-ric/phobos/CONTRIBUTING.md

 ## Issues
 Congratulations!
 You found a bug which slipped through our fingers or you came up with a useful feature we haven't thought of, yet.
 Check out the existing [issues](https://github.com/dfki-ric/phobos/issues) to see if the subject has already been covered.
 If that is the case, consider joining the discussion!

-If not, create a new issue and make use of the provided template as far as it is helpful.
+Otherwise just add a new issue with the green button in the top right of the screen.
+Make use of the provided template as far as it is helpful for you.
 The more information you provide, the more likely it is that we can address it quickly.

 ## Submitting changes